Ray structures on Teichm\"uller Space: Harmonic maps

-Regarding a minimal suspension $X \subset Y \times (T,2d)$ as having the three variables of the two factors $Y$ and $T$ as well as the conformal structure $X$, we see that a new ray structure naturally presents itself: we may fix the two factors and let the conformal structure vary.
+Regarding a minimal suspension $X \subset Y \times (T,2d)$ as having the three variables of the two factors $Y$ and $T$ as well as the conformal structure $X$, we see that a new ray structure naturally presents itself: we may fix the first factor and the projective class of the second factor and then let the conformal structure vary as the scale of the tree varies.

-\begin{definition} We set $\HDR_{Y, \Phi}(t)$ be the family of conformal structures $X_t$ so that $\Hor (\Hopf(X_{t} \to Y) = t\Hor({\Phi})$, i.e. the horizontal foliation of the Hopf differential of the harmonic map from $X_t$ to $Y$ is proportional to that of $\Phi$ by a factor of $t$. \end{definition} Indeed, the harmonic map dual ray has its parametrization defined only by the scaling of the dual tree to the horizontal measured foliation, say $\lambda$, of $\Phi$.
+\begin{definition} The \emph{harmonic map dual ray} $\HDR_{Y, \Phi}(t)$ determined by a hyperbolic surface $Y\in\T(S)$ and holomorphic quadratic differential $\Phi$ is the family of conformal structures $X_t$ so that $\Hor (\Hopf(X_{t} \to Y)) = t\Hor({\Phi})$, i.e. the horizontal foliation of the Hopf differential of the harmonic map from $X_t$ to $Y$ is proportional to that of $\Phi$ by a factor of $t\geq0$.
+In particular, $X_0=Y$. \end{definition} Indeed, the harmonic map dual ray has its parametrization defined only by the scaling of the dual tree to the horizontal measured foliation, say $\lambda$, of $\Phi$.
 Thus, we often also use the notation $\HDR_{Y,\lambda}(t)$ where $\lambda$ is the horizontal measured foliation of $\Phi$.

-Equivalently, a harmonic {map} dual ray is a family of conformal structures defined via the minimal suspensions in a way dual to that of the harmonic map rays.
-The family $\HDR_{Y, \Phi}(t)$ is the family of underlying conformal structures to the minimal surface in $Y \times (T_{\Phi}, 2td)$ parametrized by $t$.
-Here the duality is expressed as follows: for the harmonic maps ray $\HR_{X,\Phi}(s)$, we fix the conformal structure of the minimal surface and vary the surface $Y \in \HR_{X,\Phi}(t)$, while for the dual ray $\HDR_{Y, \Phi}(t)$, we fix the surface $Y$ and let the conformal structure $X_t \in \HDR_{Y, \Phi}(t)$ vary in $\HDR_{Y, \Phi}(t)$.
+Equivalently, a harmonic map dual ray is a family of conformal structures defined via the minimal suspensions in a way dual to that of the harmonic map rays.
+The family $\HDR_{Y, \Phi}(t)$ is the family of underlying conformal structures to the minimal graph in $Y \times (T_{\Phi}, 2td)$ parametrized by $t$ (we refer to \cite[Theorem 3.1]{Wolf1998} to the existence and uniqueness of minimal graphs).
+Here the duality is expressed as follows: for the harmonic map rays $\HR_{X,\Phi}(t)$, we fix the conformal structure of the minimal surface $X$ and vary the surface $Y \in \HR_{X,\Phi}$, while for the dual ray $\HDR_{Y, \Phi}(t)$, we fix the surface $Y$ and let the conformal structure $X$ vary in $\HDR_{Y, \Phi}$.